vladimiryardan/Taffy-Wiki/Home.md

 First of all, it's designed specifically for building REST web services.
 There is a subset of core HTTP functionality that is specific to REST that most MVC frameworks don't expose, but Taffy does.
 There is also no need for a controller because of the simplified process that Taffy takes: a URI + a Verb maps to a specific function, which gets invoked, and its return value is serialized into the requested format before being returned to the client.

 Secondly, this isn't your mom's SES URL formatting.
 Most MVC frameworks take the simple way out and encode `?name=foo` as `/name/foo`.
-Instead, with Taffy, you define that `/artist/{artistId}` represents a specific artist, and when the consumer requests `/artist/17`, your **artist** lookup method is passed an argument collection with: `{ artistId: 17 }`. **Specifically:** The string "artistId" is not visible anywhere in the URL.
+Instead, with Taffy, you define that `/person/{name}` represents a specific person, and when the consumer requests `/person/john-smith`, your **person** lookup method is passed the argument collection: `{ name: "john-smith" }`. **Specifically:** The string "name" is not visible anywhere in the URL.

 You _could_ do something similar with another framework and URL rewriting, but defining and maintaining those rewriting rules would be annoying.
 I wouldn't do it, but you're free to try.

 I think that if you give Taffy a try, you'll enjoy its simplicity.

+## Looking for the old docs?

+The current release of Taffy is **version 1.1** and unless otherwise noted, the documentation is specific to that version or general enough to apply to all versions.
+For documentation specific to Taffy 1.0, see the [[Taffy 1.0 Docs]] index.